- Aim/Focus

 -

-Does the scheme owner make its organisational structure available?
+Does the scheme owner make its organisational structure publicly available, including composition of governance bodies?

 -